raynamcginnis/VideoJS-360/README.md

 # playposit-360
-This proof of concept web application renders an HTML-based interation of a 360 video.
+This proof of concept web application renders an HTML-based interation of a 360 video using Vue, VideoJS-VR and Veutify.

 ## Technologies
 - Vue.js
 - VideoJS
 - VideoJS-VR
 - Veutify

 ## Project Specifications
 - 360 video is navigable by mouse/trackpad